 The future, however, is not known, and actual mortality improvements may occur at a faster rate than expected, or at a slower rate than expected (or even decline).
 Although changes in mortality will affect the benefits paid, this assumption is carefully studied during the regular experience studies that the System conducts so that incremental changes can be made to smoothly reflect unfolding experience.
-The next experience study will be completed for the period July 1, 2014 - June 30, 2019.
+Since the last valuation, an experience investigation was prepared for the five-year period ending June 30, 2019 and based on the results of the investigation, a new mortality table with generational approach to future improvements in mortality was adopted.
+The next experience investigation will be prepared for the period July 1, 2019 through June 30, 2024.